nodirsid/ms-project/README.txt

 - Bidirectional version of Dijkstra’s algorithm with edge flags
 - Query generator

+Input files (i.e. graph and coordinate files) for above algorithms were obtained from the following sources:

+- DIMACS Challenge (for USA road networks): http://www.dis.uniroma1.it/challenge9/download.shtml
+- OSM Project (for Germany road networks): http://i11www.iti.uni-karlsruhe.de/resources/roadgraphs.php

 -------------------------------------------------------------
 SOLUTION STRUCTURE

-- README.txt: this file
+- README.txt : this file
-- src: source code for shortest path algorithms and their accompanying files (.java files)
+- /src : source code for shortest path algorithms and their accompanying files (.java files)
-- input: input data necessary for algorithms to run; graph file (.gr), coordinate files (.co), p2p query files (.p2p) are stored in this directory
+- /input : input data necessary for algorithms to run; graph file (.gr), coordinate files (.co), p2p query files (.p2p) are stored in this directory
-- results: performance report files for each algorithm is generated here; report files are generated for preprocessing (.p2p.p.res files) and querying (.p2p.q.res files) operations
+- /results : performance report files for each algorithm is generated here; report files are generated for preprocessing (.p2p.p.res files) and querying (.p2p.q.res files) operations
-- out: compiled source code files for algorithms and other accompanying Java files (.class files)
+- /out : compiled source code files for algorithms and other accompanying Java files (.class files)
 - config.txt : configuration parameters of algorithms are defined in this file; necessary to run algorithms